dheeraj120501/FaceGaurd/README.md

 # A Survey On FaceGuard: Overcoming Criminal Recognition Challenges in Law Enforcement Scenarios

-For the completion of final year project
+Survey Paper on FaceGuard: Overcoming Criminal Recognition Challenges in Law Enforcement Scenarios for the completion of final year project.

 ## Recommended tooling